Avi-Meshulam/flight-control/README.md

 | arrivals            | Arrivals queue.
 Contains all flights that requested to start landing process.
 | departues           | Departures queue.
 Contains all flights that requested to start departing process.
 | legs                | Current state of airport legs, including leg's id/number, type, state, open/close status, and occuping flight, if any.
-| flightLog           | One record for for every change in flight data: flight's status, emergency state, location (legId).
+| flightLog           | One record for every change in flight data: flight's status, emergency state, location (legId).
 | settings            | Application's settings, as displayed in settings panel.
 | simulatorarrivals   | Simulator's arrivals storage, initiated from a data file in simulator project.
 A flight that enters airport or added to arrivals queue is deleted from this collection.
 When the collection is empty, it is refilled again from the project's data file.
 | simulatordepartures | Same as simulator's arrivals storage, but for departures.